sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 With xe, you can make a trade right away or set a transaction to occur once the rate hits some desired value.

-Keep in mind that some banks charge different spreads depending on how much you transfer. $1,100 worked best for me.
+Keep in mind that some banks charge different spreads depending on how much you transfer. $1,100 worked best for Stephen.

 <section id="Money-Taxes" />
 ### Taxes